vedanjalip/lift-airfoil/README.md

                              Shear rate
    ```

    where shear stress is the force applied on the fluid per unit area and shear rate is the velocity gradient of fluid          perpendicular to the fluid flow direction.
 For the sake of simplicity, this velocity gradient has been considered to be a    constant value.
-However, the dependence of dynamic viscosity on ambient temperature has been taken into account since the    former depends strongly on temperature.
+However, the dependence of dynamic viscosity on ambient temperature has been considered since the    former depends strongly on temperature.
 The Sutherland model has been used to calculate dynamic viscosity.

    ```
                                mu_ref * (T_ref + S)